danharel/CSE310_DNS_Project/README.md

 The client uses the Python module Cmd to handle user input.
 User commands are defined by methods that begin with "do_[command]", with the command arguments passed in as the second parameter.
 Further documentation can be found [here](https://docs.python.org/3/library/cmd.html).

+### Concurent operation handling

+Concurrency is used in order to allow multiple users to use the application at the same time.
+Concurrency is implemented in all locations using multithreading.
+It's used in the following locations:
++ manager.py
+  + Allows multiple instances of the manager to be running simultaneously.
++ server.py
+  + Allows multiple instances of each name server to be running simultaneously.

+### Major data structures

+The list of active name servers is stored in manager.py using a dictionary.
+It maps the server type to a 2-tuple containing the hostname and the port number of the server.

+### Client architecture

+The client keeps track of two sockets: the current socket that the client is communicating with and the manager socket.
+The "current" socket may be the manager socket at times.
+The "current" socket is stored as the _sock_ variable in DNSClient.
+The manager sock is stored in _manager\_sock_ variable.

+### Manager architecture